 At this point, though, I’m not sure how much faith I really have in the investigative powers of AirBnB…

 Step by step, we removed Chinese phone numbers, weird sketchy email addresses, awkward teenaged selfies, and credit cards from my account.
-Our helpful AirBnB customer service representative cancelled our upcoming trip to Hangzou for us.
+Our helpful Airbnb customer service representative canceled our upcoming trip to Hangzhou for us.

 And like … that was kind of it.
 That was the end of that. …Right?